🚀 Ace your next technical round with our 2026 Guides:

 return { ref, isVisible };

-Pro tip: framer motion is one of the most searched topics by senior engineers.
+Pro tip: react grid system is one of the most searched topics by senior engineers.
 Mastering it sets you apart.

 The frontend ecosystem has largely converged on a set of best practices: file-based routing, SSG/SSR/ISR hybrid rendering, TypeScript-first codebases, and utility-first CSS.
 The patterns that Next.js pioneered are now standard across Remix, SvelteKit, and Nuxt.
 Understanding the 'why' behind these patterns makes framework migrations trivial.